ML4BM-Lab/GUEST/README.md

 inconsistencies between the rank and the split constraints (Sp, Sd or St constraints may not be possible to fulfill if a rank-based constraint has been imposed as well.)

+    # Default behavior
     ggnr.test_splits()

-    #verbose can be set to True if more information is desired. (verbose's default: False)
+    # Verbose can be set to True if more information is desired. (verbose's default: False)
     ggnr.test_splits(verbose=True)

-    #You can also visualize the final distribution of DTIs by setting distr to True (distr's default: False)
+    # You can also visualize the final distribution of DTIs by setting distr to True (distr's default: False)
     ggnr.test_splits(distr=True)